 The bread and other treats

 I know everyone loves bread.
-Don’t worry, you will find the below bread recipes in my book: The Living Well Without Lectins Cookbook.
+Don’t worry; you will find the below bread and crackers recipes in my book: The Living Well Without Lectins Cookbook.

-Or make these sunshine rolls, a vegan/dairy-free version of the famous Brazilian Cheese Breads.
+Or make these sunshine rolls, a vegan/dairy-free version of the famous Brazilian Cheese Bread.
 Click on the photo caption below for the recipe.

 And I can’t think of a better time to make some sweet and savory biscotti.
 Click on the photo captions below for recipes.